emtpb/plutho/README.md

 - Check if multiple materials already works or if continuity and boundary conditions are needed
 - Add test for thermal simulation with convective boundary condition
+- Put all nonlinear options into one data class

 ### Issues